PhilippThoelke/goofi-pipe/README.md

 Finally, we call the blocking `mngr.run()` method, which starts the processing loop.
 Processing and output modules only start running once the `Manager`'s internal buffer is filled.
 The buffer size can be adjusted using the `buffer_seconds` argument in the `Manager`'s constructor, which is set to 5 seconds by default.

+## Processors

+- `PSD`: Power Spectral Density (PSD) feature extractor.
+- `LempelZiv`: Computes the Lempel-Ziv Complexity, which is a measure of the rate of new pattern emergence along a sequence.
+This measure is typically used with M/EEG signal but can also be used with other type of biosignals.
+- `Biocolor`: Feature extractor which runs a continuous peak extraction loop in a separate thread.
+The extraction is focused on determining the frequency peaks in the signal, organized by pre-specified frequency bands.
+The peaks are then used to compute HSV (Hue, Saturation, Value) color codes, which serve as an intuitive and visual representation of the dominant frequencies in each channel's signal.
+The resulting HSV codes and their corresponding RGB (Red, Green, Blue) color names for each peak are returned as the output features.
+This processor hence provides an easy-to-interpret, color-based representation of the main features of the frequency spectrum in EEG data, useful for visualization and intuitive understanding of the signal's frequency characteristics.

 TO-DO
 ---
 This is a list of current TO-DOs for continued development of goofi-pipe